michael2012z/BitBible/markdown/Etheridge/files/John.md

 ## John 8

-1. BUT againThis lesson begins at chapter viii. verse 12 of the Western Recensions.
-The section from the last verse of chap. vii. to the 12th of the eighth chapter is omitted in the Peschito.
-See Hor - Aramaic, p.
-81. spake Jeshu with them, and said, I am the Light of the world: he who followeth me shall not walk in darkness, but shall find the light of life.
+1. BUT again

-2. The Pharishee say to him, Thou ofOr, concerning. thyself testifiest: thy testimony is not the truth.
+2. The Pharishee say to him, Thou of

 3. Jeshu answered and said to them, Though I testify of myself, my testimony is the truth: because I know from whence I am, and whither I go.